halide/Halide/README_vulkan.md

 ## Linux

+On Ubuntu Linux v22.04, the vulkan runtime is distributed in the `vulkan-tools` package.
+For earlier versions of Ubuntu (eg v20.x or v18.x) the contents of the `vulkan-tools` package was distributed as `vulkan-utils` so use this package instead.

-On Ubuntu Linux, proprietary drivers can be installed via 'apt' using PPA's for each vendor.
+Proprietary drivers can be installed via 'apt' using PPA's for each vendor.
+Examples for AMD and NVIDIA are provided below.

 For AMD on Ubuntu v22.04:
 ```